Make An Appointment

 Dermatitis

 is a blanket term meaning any "inflammation of the skin" (e.g. rashes, etc.).
 There are several different types of dermatitis.
 The different kinds usually have in common an allergic reaction to specific allergens.
-The term might possibly be used to refer to eczema, which is may also be called dermatitis eczema or eczematous dermatitis.
+The term might possibly be used to refer to eczema, which is sometimes referred to as dermatitis eczema or eczematous dermatitis.
 A diagnosis of eczema often implies childhood or atopic dermatitis, but without proper context, it means nothing more than a "rash".

 Contact dermatitis